 2015 AMC 12B Problem 24

-Below is the professionally curated solution for Problem 24 of the 2015 AMC 12B, from LIVE by Po-Shen Loh.
+Attempt Problem 24 of the 2015 AMC 12B below, then check your answer against the professionally curated solution from LIVE by Po-Shen Loh.
 You can also try the full timed exam, view all 2015 AMC 12B solutions, or check the answer key.

 24.